THE SUSTAINABLE FORESTRY INITIATIVE URBAN FOREST IMPROVEMENT GRANT PROGRAM

 Funding Details

-Grants range from $15,000 to $29,500 and may cover personnel, supplies, contracts, and indirect costs.
+Grants range from $15,000 to $75,000 and may cover personnel, supplies, contracts, and hire a certification body to perform readiness assessment.
 A detailed budget justification is required, along with an outline of how the requested funds will support project goals.

 Application Process and Timeline

-The application process is open on a rolling basis until 11:59 PM Eastern Time on May 30, 2027, or until all funds are awarded.
+The application process is open on a rolling basis until 11:59 PM Eastern Time on January 30, 2025; additional applications may be taken after the deadline based on funding availability.
 Once submitted, applications will be reviewed within 45 days, with notification sent via email.
 Learn more in the supplemental instructions.

 In need of additional assistance?